 Take appropriate opportunities to achieve multiple environmental outcomes and work with natural processes, wherever possible, including the enhancement of habitats and water bodies within the District.

-The District is situated within numerous sites of national and international [delete as appropriate] biological or geological interest including:
+The District is situated within numerous sites of national biological or geological interest including.

-[List key designated sites (e.g. SSSI, SAC, SPA and Ramsar sites)]

-The Board has X Water Level Management Plan(s).
+The Board has 0 Water Level Management Plan(s).

 The Board will play its full role in sustaining the Water Level Management Plans prepared for SSSIs to maintain, or bring sites into, favourable condition, in conjunction with Natural England and other interested parties and review the plans in accordance with guidance.